agkozak/agkozak-zsh-prompt/README.md

 [![agkozak-zsh-theme (Singe-Line)](https://asciinema.org/a/155904.png)](https://asciinema.org/a/155904)

 ## Custom Colors
-If you'd like to customize the prompt colors, change any of the `AGKOZAK_COLORS_*` variables from their defaults to any valid color and add it to your `.zshrc`.
+If you would like to customize the prompt colors, change any of the `AGKOZAK_COLORS_*` variables from their defaults to any valid color and add it to your `.zshrc`.
 The following are the available color variables and their defaults:

     AGKOZAK_COLORS_EXIT_STATUS=red
     AGKOZAK_COLORS_USER_HOST=green